 The base of the Montezuma glacier rose directly above us in the parking lot.
 We got our gear together and headed up.
 I immediately realized that I should have brought my axe.
 My guidebook rates the route class 2 so I didn't think it was necessary.
 It would have made life easier though.
 We carefully walked up sun-cupped glacier snow till we could get to talus again which we followed into the upper basin.
 The north face of Castle peak came into view above us.
 We stashed our snowboards just above the lower Montezuma glacier and followed a switch-backed trail up to gain the northeast ridge of Castle Peak.
 We scrambled along this loose ridge around some cliffbands and rocks and climbed up to the summit.

-photo- Mark Manko(left), Zach Taylor(middle) and Ben Koelker(right) on the summit of Castle peak. photo by Ben Koelker, 2009.
+photo- Marc Manko(left), Zach Taylor(middle) and Ben Koelker(right) on the summit of Castle peak. photo by Ben Koelker, 2009.

 Looking down into the north face from the summit is quite an impressive view.
 I will be returning to ride off the summit of this peak next spring.
 Since there wasn't any snow off the summit we hiked back down the ridge and returned to our boards above the lower Montezuma glacier.
 We strapped in and dropped in.

 It was great riding for August.
 The warm day had slightly softened the convoluted sun cups and this made the riding a bit better.
 You can't ever complain about snow in August, its just nice to be out riding and making some turns.

 photo- A look at Conundrum Peak from the summit of Castle Peak. photo by Ben Koelker, 2009.